The Master of Education program in Counselor Education, with concentrations in Clinical

 Successful applicants may be admitted into one of the following statuses:

-- A student remains in the provisional academic status until all of the School Counseling admission requirements are met and the student is notified in writing of the approval of a change in status by the department chair.
+- A student remains in the provisional academic status until admission requirements are met and the student is notified in writing of the approval of a change in status by the department chair.
 Applicants admitted in this status may not enroll in Area C courses until full admission status is attained.

 A student who is admitted in provisional academic status remains in this status until the Counselor Education admission requirements are met and the student is notified in writing of the approval of a change in status by the Graduate School.
 Applicants admitted in this status may not enroll in Area C courses until full admission status is attained.